The Power of Worship

 “Still, many in the crowd believed in Him.
 They said, ‘When the Messiah comes, will he perform more signs than this man?’”
 John 7:31 NIV

-Standing alongside hundreds of arms up-turned and voices tuned to the same praise is a powerful way to experience God’s presence.
+Standing alongside hundreds of arms raised up and voices tuned to the same praise is a powerful way to experience God’s presence.
 It moves my faith forward.
 It’s a contagious crowd.
-The Voice paraphrase emphatically states,“In the crowd, there were many in whom faith was taking hold.”
-John 7:31 (VOICE) A hope renewed, courage strengthened, and spirit lifted, by “a large number of persons gathered closely together.”
+The Voice paraphrase of John 7:31 emphatically states,“In the crowd, there were many in whom faith was taking hold.”
+A hope renewed, courage strengthened, and spirit lifted, by “a large number of persons gathered closely together.”

 A large number in which He promises to be present when gathered in His Name.